 Strike a conversation

-You must strike a conversation with the tribal community to know more about them.
+You must strike up a conversation with the tribal community to know more about them.
 This is a rare opportunity where you get to see their daily life and their culture up close.
-The tribal people are generally very welcoming and love interacting with the tourists.
+The tribal people are generally very welcoming and love interacting with tourists.
 You can ask them anything about their lifestyle, cultural heritage, ritual, food habits, etc. I would suggest visiting the Morungs early morning before their performances so that you can see their practice sessions at their respective Morungs.

 Sample authentic local delicacies